-- Binds to Trypsin as a substrate. (has a reactive site) forms an acyl-enzyme intermediate rapidly. - Very little structural changes in Trypsin or BPTI several H-bonds between backbone of the two proteins little reduction in conformational entropy → binds tightly - Remains uncleaved.

-(hydrolysis is 10^{11} times slower than other substrates)
+• Binds to Trypsin as a substrate.

+forms an acyl-enzyme intermediate rapidly.

+• Very little structural changes in Trypsin or BPTI several H-bonds between backbone of the two proteins challittle reduction in conformational entropy → binds tightly hydrolysis is 10^{11} times slower than for other substrates